-These properties are often cheaper compared to similar freehold apartments, while some others can be worth millions of dollars.
+These properties are often cheaper than similar freehold apartments, while others can be worth millions of dollars.

 Waterfront leasehold properties are land or dock areas located directly on a body of water such as a lake or ocean.